cran-task-views/DynamicVisualizations/DynamicVisualizations.md

 - The `r pkg("mapdeck")` package interactive visualization for large data sets via Mapbox GL and deck.gl.
 It supports a wider set of objects including data frame, sf (sfencoded, sfencodedLite), geojson/json/GeoJSON.

-- The `r pkg("evolMap")` package provides interactive, evolutive and self-analytical maps.
+- The `r pkg("evolMap")` package provides interactive and temporal maps with a GUI which enable the exploration of information and customization of visual aspects.
 Represents and manages information from a database on an interactive geographic map.
 It also allows to view the evolution of the added elements over time or in periods.
+Tutorials can be seen on the developer Github: [https://github.com/BioinfoUSAL/VisualAnalyticsWorkshop](https://github.com/BioinfoUSAL/VisualAnalyticsWorkshop).

 ## Networks